Camillien Houde: Political career

 He moved to federal politics and lost in a bid for election as a Conservative candidate for the House of Commons of Canada in a 1938 by-election in the Montreal riding of St. Mary.
 In 1940, he was arrested and charged under the Defence of Canada Regulations.
 He was imprisoned at Camp Petawawa in Ontario until the end of the war.
 He ran again in St. Mary, this time as an independent candidate, in the 1945 federal election, but was again defeated.
 He won a seat as an independent candidate in the riding of Papineau in the 1949 federal election by less than 100 votes.
 He did not run for re-election in the 1953 election.

 Houde became a figure of ridicule in parts of English Canada because of his conduct in opposition to conscription.
 During the 1949 federal election, the Toronto Star, which openly supported the Liberal Party, attempted to link the unpopular Houde with George Drew, then leader of the Progressive Conservative Party of Canada even though Houde was running as an independent candidate against an official Progressive Conservative candidate.
 The Star accused Drew of making a secret pact with Quebec Premier Maurice Duplessis to appoint Houde to the Cabinet as Drew's Quebec lieutenant should the Tories win the election.
 The newspaper's campaign reached its culmination the Saturday before the election with a banner front-page headline reading:

 (in later editions, the last line was changed to "VOTE ST. LAURENT").

 Concurrent to his career in provincial and federal politics, Houde was mayor of Montreal from 1928 to 1932, from 1934 to 1936, from 1938 to 1940, and from 1944 to 1954.

 World War II controversy

+In 1939, Houde said that "French-Canadians are Fascists by blood", and stating that if there was a war between Britain and Fascist Italy, he would prefer to side with Italy.

 During World War II, Houde campaigned against conscription.
 On August 2, 1940, Houde publicly urged the men of Quebec to ignore the national registration measure introduced by the federal government.
 Three days later, he was placed under arrest by the Royal Canadian Mounted Police on charges of sedition, and then confined without trial in internment camps in Petawawa, Ontario and Ripples, New Brunswick for four years.
 Upon his release on August 18, 1944, he was greeted by a cheering crowd of 50,000 Montrealers, and won back his job as Montreal mayor in 1944's civic election.

+After the war, Houde signed a petition protesting Nazi collaborator Jacques de Bernonville's extradition to France.